pavan62/ckeditor5/docs/framework/architecture/ui-components.md

 				withText: true
 			} );

+			// Define button behavior on press.
 			buttonView.on( 'execute', () => {
 				const dialog = this.editor.plugins.get( 'Dialog' );

-				if ( buttonView.isOn ) {
+				// If button is turned on, hide the dialog. if ( buttonView.isOn ) {
 					dialog.hide();
 					buttonView.isOn = false;